alphagov/government-service-design-manual/service-manual/user-centered-design/resources/forms.md

 Each form group should have a form group label.
 More complex form groups may also need individual form control labels.

-Labels should be marked up using a HTML label or legend tag, depending on how you've coded the form group.
+the HTML elements you use to mark up labels will depend on the structure of your form.

 ### Associate your labels